Handoff Strategies

 handoffs: # List of handoff route definitions

-to: string # Required: target agent name
+to_agent: string # Required: target agent name

 type: string # Optional: "announced" (default) or "discrete"